compadrejunior/ansible-lab/README.md

       done
     done
     ```

+    > The StrictHostKeyChecking=no prevents ssh to ask for fingerprint
+    > confirmation.
-5. Save the file and exit vi.
+7. Save the file and exit vi.
-6. Execute the script
+8. Execute the script
     ```bash
     ./copy-password.sh
     ```